anzbert/m4l_sp404mk2_busfx/README.md

 # Max 4 Live SP404MK2 FX Controller

 A Max for Live device that can be used to control the 4 FX + Input FX units on the SP404MK2.
 Midi mappable and can be automated in Ableton Live.

+## Installation

+1. Download the .amxd file in this repository and drag it onto a track in Ableton.
+2. Set the Midi out of the track to the SP404MK2
+3. Enjoy!!!